 We give first thought to patients and the people in the daily living domain, and increase the benefits that healthcare provides to them as well as meet their diversified healthcare needs worldwide

 Eisai stipulated this concept as one of its Articles of Incorporation with the support of its shareholders.
-The Articles of Incorporation states, within its “Corporate Concept”, that “The Company’s mission is the enhancement of patient satisfaction.
-The Company believes that revenues and earnings will be generated by fulfilling this mission.
-The Company places importance on this sequence of placing the mission before the ensuing results.”
+The Articles of Incorporation states, within its “Corporate Concept”, that “The Company’s mission is to increase the satisfaction of patients and the people in the daily living domain, and to empower them to realize their fullest life through an hhc ecosystem developed through collaboration with other industries and groups.
+The Company believes that revenues and earnings will be generated by first fulfilling this mission.
+The Company places importance on this sequence.”
 This order of mission and results motivates Eisai employees to gather and work at Eisai, rather than elsewhere, and shows the way we should go.

-As an initiative to embody Eisai’s human health care philosophy which gives first thought to increasing the benefits to patients and consumers, set forth in Eisai’s corporate concept, what we value most is to understand the patients’ and their families’ thoughts.
+As an initiative to embody Eisai’s human health care concept which gives first thought to increasing the benefits to patients and the people in the daily living domain, set forth in Eisai’s corporate concept, what we value most is to understand the thoughts of said patients and people.
 The feelings that can be expressed in words are only a part.
 We believe that we need to be aware of, feel, and empathize with the deepest feelings behind the words or the indescribable feelings of patients.
-To that end, Eisai recommends all officers and employees of the Eisai Group globally to spend 1% of their business hours with patients to engage in “socialization”, spending time with patients and their families or sharing experiences such as eating or working together.
+To that end, Eisai recommends all officers and employees of the Eisai Group globally to spend 1% of their working hours engaging in “socialization”, spending time with patients and the people in the daily living domain or sharing experiences such as eating or working together.

 Eisai’s Initiatives to Realize Innovation Based “Knowledge Creation Theory”

-Based on the SECI model, Eisai practices the hhc process “Approach to anxiety” to commit understanding and resolving the anxiety of patients.
+Based on the SECI model, Eisai practices the hhc process “Anxiety Driven Model” with the aim of understanding and resolving the anxiety of patients and the people in the daily living domain.

-The activities within the organization, sharing the awareness gained through socialization with patients and formulating and implementing specific action plans to meet the potential needs of the patients, are called the “hhc Driven Innovation activities (hhc activities)”.
+The activities within the organization, sharing the awareness gained through socialization with patients and the people in the daily living domain, and formulating and implementing specific action plans to meet their potential needs, are called the “hhc Driven Innovation activities (hhc activities)”.
 At Eisai as whole, more than 500 activities are carried out globally every year.

-Eisai holds an annual event named “hhc Initiative” every year to recognize and commend outstanding activities that have made significant contributions especially to patients, among the hhc activities that are being carried out.
-Members representing R&D, production, sales, and management departments from around the world will participate in the event, where they are to present their best practices each other and to learn and exchange the “knowledge” created in the process.
+Eisai holds an annual event named “hhc Initiative” to recognize and commend outstanding activities among the hhc activities being carried out that have made significant contributions especially to patients and the people in the daily living domain.
+Members representing R&D, production, sales, and management departments from around the world will participate in the event, where they present their best practices, and are thereby able to learn and exchange the “knowledge” created in the process.
 Through the “hhc Initiative”, Eisai is actively promoting knowledge sharing globally.

 Eisai aims to have each employee create individual knowledge and then share it with other employees.